 Our explosion attorneys are passionate about helping the injured demand justice—working with them so that they can understand what truly happened, why it happened, who was responsible, and what can be done to prevent future accidents like it from happening again.
 While we can’t prevent companies from being negligent, we can fight to hold ones that allowed serious accidents to happen.
 This way, we set a precedent: protect workers or face the consequences of failing to do so.

-Our team is standing by to provide a free and confidential consultation now at (888) 493-1629.
-This way, you can find out how our grain elevator explosion firm will work to recover the damages you deserve.
+We're standing by to provide a free, confidential consultation now at (888) 493-1629.
+Find out how our grain elevator explosion firm can work to recover the damages you deserve.